ray-project/ray/doc/source/train/predictors.rst

 Batch Prediction
 ----------------

-Ray AIR provides a ``BatchPredictor`` utility for large-scale batch inference.
+Ray provides a ``BatchPredictor`` utility for large-scale batch inference.

 The BatchPredictor takes in a checkpoint and a predictor class and executes large-scale batch prediction on a given dataset in a parallel/distributed fashion when calling ``predict()``.